Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 Konichiwa… sakura…san

-With san, make sure you never refer to yourself with it, because it’s a symbol of respect.
-It would kinda sound like your worshiping yourself.
+With "san," make sure you never refer to yourself with it, because it’s a symbol of respect.
+It would kinda sound like you're worshiping yourself.

 (Naruto clips)

-Now the rule of thumb on when you become a –san (i.e. graduate from some of the other suffixs I’m going to teach you) Is for girls it happens when you graduate middles school or junior high, and boys, after graduating high school.
+Now the rule of thumb on when you become a "–san" (i.e. graduate from some of the other suffixs I’m going to teach you).
+For girls it happens when you graduate middles school or junior high, and boys, after graduating high school.

 And yes the implication here is maturity.